 The next move is to use my PowerShell module which you can install automatically (or manually download) from the PowerShell gallery with:

-I have a cmdlet called get-faSnapshotsFromVvolHardDisk that takes in a disk object from get-harddisk and FlashArray credentials and returns the FlashArray snapshots of the volume used by the virtual disk:
+It has a cmdlet called get-pfaSnapshotsFromVvolHardDisk that takes in a disk object from get-harddisk and returns the FlashArray snapshots of the volume used by the virtual disk:

 With this, getting the snapshots is six lines:

 connect-viserver -Server vcenter-01 New-PfaConnection -endpoint flasharray-m50-1 -credentials (Get-Credential) -ignoreCertificateError -defaultArray $vm = get-vm SRM-VM02 $disks = $vm | get-harddisk $disks |Get-PfaSnapshotsFromVvolHardDisk

 This code could be shortened further, but for explanation value I will keep it expanded as above.

 For those who don’t care, move on, but for those who want the details on what happens in that cmdlet: